What is sepsis?

 How is sepsis treated?

-If a medical professional suspects you have sepsis, they should admit you to hospital immediately.
-What treatment you receive will depend on the cause of the infection, e.g. bacterial infections might be treated with antibiotics given through a drip directly into your bloodstream or surgery may be needed to you may need to remove any build ups of pus.
+If a medical professional suspects you have sepsis, they should admit you to a hospital immediately.
+What treatment you receive will depend on the cause of the infection, e.g. bacterial infections might be treated with antibiotics given through a drip directly into your bloodstream or surgery may be needed to you may need to remove any build-ups of pus.

 At the same time, you’ll need supportive treatment to help keep your body and organs functioning: this might take the form of a fluid drip, an oxygen mask or even admission to an intensive care unit for support with your breathing or other vital functioning.

 What happens if a sepsis diagnosis is delayed?

 If sepsis isn’t diagnosed promptly, up to 50% of people with sepsis will die.
 However, with prompt treatment, the outlook is much brighter even though full recovery can take a long time.
 You might be in hospital for many weeks, and even when you return home you may need support for months afterwards.
 Long term after-effects of sepsis can include tiredness, weakness and shortness of breath.
 You may experience joint or chest pains or become more vulnerable to infection.
 Mentally, you may be left depressed or anxious.

 Unfortunately, sepsis is not always diagnosed as soon as it should be, and if you or a loved one has experienced a delayed diagnosis, it’s natural to want some answers.